 This Blog Includes:

-In order to consider the reforms by the Simon Commission, the British government convened the first round table conference in November 1930.
+To consider the reforms by the Simon Commission, the British government convened the first round table conference in November 1930.
 It was however boycotted by the Indian National Congress.
-The conference was attended by Indian princes, the Muslim League, Hindu Mahasabha, and some others.
+The conference was attended by Indian princes, the Indian Muslim League, Hindu Mahasabha, and some others.
 However, nothing came of it.
-The British realized that without the participation of congress no real constitutional changes would come about.
+The British realized that without the participation of Congress, no real constitutional changes would come about.

 The Karachi Session